krkn-chaos/krkn/docs/index.md

 - Run the chaos tests continuously in your test pipelines
   - Software, systems, and infrastructure does change – and the condition/health of each can change pretty rapidly.
 A good place to run the tests is in your CI/CD pipeline running on a regular cadence.

+- Run the chaos tests manually to learn from the system
+  - When running a Chaos scenario or a Fault tests, it’s more important to understand how the system respond and reacts rather than mark the execution as pass or failed.
+  - It’s important to define the scope of the test before the execution to avoid some issues from masking others.

 - Run the chaos tests in production environments or mimic the load in staging environments:
   - As scary as a thought about testing in production is, production is the environment that users are in and traffic spikes/load are real.
 To fully test the robustness/resilience of a production system, running Chaos Engineering experiments in a production environment will provide needed insights.
 A couple of things to keep in mind:
     - Minimize blast radius and have a backup plan in place to make sure the users and customers do not undergo downtime.